IntelPython/sdc/docs/source/supported.rst

 This program reads a one-dimensional array called `A` from file and sums its values.
 Array `A` is the output of an I/O operation and is input to `np.sum`.
-Based on semantics of I/O and `np.sum`, HPAT determines that `A` can be distributed.
+Based on semantics of I/O and `np.sum`, HPAT determines that `A` can be distributed since I/O can output a distributed array and `np.sum` can take a distributed array as input.
+In `map-reduce` terminology, `A` is output of a `map` operator and is input to a `reduce` operator.
+Hence,
 HPAT distributes `A` and all operations associated with `A` (i.e. I/O and `np.sum`) and generates a parallel binary.
 This binary replaces the `example_1D` function in the Python program.